kasparsd/limit-login-attempts/readme.txt

 = Version 2.0beta1 =
 * Added a number of options that when activated make it harder to find login names of users
 * disable password reset using username (accept user email only) for users with a specified role or higher
 * disable password reset for users with a specified role or higher
 * restrict rate of new user registrations
 * filter registration error messages to avoid possible way to brute force find user login name
 * list of privileged users show which login names can be discovered from user displayname, nickname or "url name"/nicename

+= 1.5.1 =
+* Further multisite & WPMU support (again thanks to <erik@erikshosting.com>)
+* Better error handling if option variables are damaged
+* Added Traditional Chinese translation, thanks to Denny Huang <bigexplorations@bigexplorations.com.tw>

+= 1.5 =
+* Tested against WordPress 3.0
+* Handle 3.0 login page failure "shake"
+* Basic multisite support (parts thanks to <erik@erikshosting.com>)
+* Added Dutch translation, thanks to Bjorn Wijers <burobjorn@burobjorn.nl>
+* Added Hungarian translation, thanks to Bálint Vereskuti <balint@vereskuti.info>
+* Added French translation, thanks to oVa <ova13lastar@gmail.com>

 = Version 1.4.1 =
 * Added Turkish translation, thanks to Yazan Canarkadas